1. General Questions

 How does the digital accreditation symbol relate to the established graphic accreditation symbol?

-The digital accreditation symbol opens up another channel for accredited bodies in the digital world.
-Its use is voluntary and it can be approved for use upon application.
-The accredited body can then add a digital accreditation symbol to digital files.
-The digital accreditation symbol is machine-readable and can be read by clients of the CAB.
+The digital accreditation symbol opens up an additional digital channel for accredited bodies.
+Its use is voluntary and can be approved by DAkkS upon application.
+Accredited bodies can add a digital accreditation symbol to digital files.
+The digital accreditation symbol can be read by machines automatically if a respective customer of a CAB wishes to do so.

-The digital accreditation symbol is intended primarily for machines and enables automated verification of the accreditation status.
-It is less suited to human verification.
+The digital accreditation symbol is intended primarily for machines and enables automated verification of the accreditation status at the time of the sealing of an eAttestation.
+It is less intended for human verification.

 If the digital accreditation symbol is used on digital documents that are not intended to be machine-readable (e.g. PDF instead of XML), the file must be protected with the digital accreditation symbol in addition to the established graphic accreditation symbol.

-The existing layout with the “traditional” graphic accreditation symbol and its approval remain unchanged.
+The graphic representation of the accreditation symbol and its approval by DAkkS remain unaffected.

 What is a trust service provider?